juliourena/juliourena.github.io/_posts/2021-07-01-BYOPython_EN.md

 I was wondering, what's the purpose of this .zip file?
 While looking around I found this information on [Python documentation website](https://www.python.org/dev/peps/pep-0273/): "Currently, sys.path is a list of directory names as strings.
 If this PEP is implemented, an item of sys.path can be a string naming a zip file archive.
 The zip archive can contain a subdirectory structure to support package imports.
 The zip archive satisfies imports exactly as a subdirectory would"

+So, for our purpose Python uses this zip to load modules, including the module "encodings", the one we got an error before.
+In the following image you can partially see the content of python38.zip.

 ![image](https://user-images.githubusercontent.com/29603107/124184430-8c0c7980-da87-11eb-85b1-e8c1bcf16e34.png)

-So, for our purpose Python uses this zip to load modules, including the "encodings", the one we got an error before.

-Python38.zip doesn’t exist on Dropbox’s directory, but there’s a python-packages.zip which is the same, with a different name, as you can see in the following image.
+Python38.zip doesn’t exist on Dropbox’s directory, but there’s a **python-packages.zip** which is the same, with a different name, as you can see in the following image.

 ![image](https://user-images.githubusercontent.com/29603107/124184476-9d558600-da87-11eb-9c45-eb04f570bc1d.png)

 To use that package with our Dropbox python38.dll, I set the program's environment variables the same as the python38.dll Path and include python-packages.zip as PATH too.

 ```
-Environment.SetEnviromentVariable(“PYTHONHOME”, pythonPath);
+Environment.SetEnviromentVariable("PYTHONHOME", pythonPath);
-Environment.SetEnviromentVariable(“PYTHONPATH”, $@”{pythonPath}\python-packages.zip);
+Environment.SetEnviromentVariable("PYTHONPATH", $@"{pythonPath}\python-packages.zip");
 ```

 After crossing my fingers and pray to God, it worked!!!
 But while yelling Alleluia!!
 I got another error **ModuleNotFoundError: No module named "site"**!!
 Oh my God!!!!! ☹